Timniel/LearningDashboard/README.md

 })
 ```

-2. Session cookie is automatically managed by the browser
+Session cookie is automatically managed by the browser.

 ## API Endpoints